dagraham/etm-dgraham/README.md

 In busy view, only days that have events with busy times (@e and/or @w entries) are displayed.
 Press the number of the weekday, [1→Mon, ..., 7→Sun], to show the details of the busy periods from that day or press the ▼ (down) or ▲ (up) cursor keys to show the details of the next or previous day with busy periods.

+Completed view shows instances of completed tasks.

-Completed view shows instances of completed tasks and reminders with used time entries.
+Engaged view shows instances of reminders with used time entries.

 The normal agenda listing for a week day: